kivy/python-for-android/doc/source/quickstart.rst

   wget https://github.com/inclement/python-for-android-revamp/archive/master.zip
   unzip master.zip
   cd python-for-android-revamp-master

+Then in both cases run `python setup.py install``.

 Basic use
 ---------

+You can test that p4a was installed correctly by running ``python-for-android recipes``.
+This should print a list of all the recipes available to be built into your APKs.

+.. warning:: The below instructions are out of date, if you installed
+             with pip you can replace ``python2 toolchain.py`` with ``python-for-android``.

 Navigate to the ``pythonforandroid`` directory within the downloaded package.

 .. note:: This will soon be replaced with a normal call to setup.py,